JMendes1995/SysAdmCephCluster/README.md

 Additionaly, the subnet 10.10.0.0/24 is a private subnet that will host the entire ceph architecture.
 Therefore, having these resources exposed publicly would pose a significant risk. we defined this subnet as private by implying firewall rules that only allow inbound requests from 192.168.0.0/24 network.
 However the ceph nodes require access to internet to pull software.
 Therefore was additionaly createa a NAT router that grants outbound connectivity for ceph instances.

 To deploy the architecture into Google Cloud it has decided to divide the deployment into tow separate phases: infrastructure provisioning and configuration management.
 Terraform was used as an infrastructure as code tool for infrastructure provisioning.
 While ansible was used for, for configuration management.
-The purpose of this segmentation is to enhance the agility towards the architecture configuration.
+This segmentation aims to enhance the agility towards the architecture configuration.
 In case a node faces issues, with Ansible,  it is possible to operate isolated or multiple commands based on defined workflows, tags, and playbook.
 If the configuration was implied using cloud-init on Terraform, it would be impossible to modify the instance without destroying it and causing downtime.

 #### Terraform structure <a name="tf"></a>
 The current project utilizes a terraform structure based on modules, with the `executer.sh` script serving as the primary interface in place of direct terraform commands.
 This script executes terraform actions based on an input module and operation type (apply or destroy) and thereby reduces the number of required input parameters.
 Furthermore, the script automatically initializes Terraform and includes Terraform parameters that facilitate the use of a custom tf state backend, which points to a bucket housing tf states.
 This approach supports concurrent work by two team members on the project without the risk of interfering with each other's resources.